nf-core/eager/docs/usage.md

 #### `--gatk_call_conf`

-If selected a GATK genotyper phred-scaled confidence threshold of a given SNP/INDEL call.
+If selected, specify a GATK genotyper phred-scaled confidence threshold of a given SNP/INDEL call.
 Default: `30`

 > Modifies GATK UnifiedGenotyper or HaplotypeCaller parameter: `-stand_call_conf`

 #### `--gatk_ploidy`

-If selected a GATK genotyper, what is the ploidy of your reference organism.
+If selected, specify a GATK genotyper ploidy value of your reference organism.
-E.g. do you want to allow heterozygous calls from >= diploid organisms.
+E.g. if you want to allow heterozygous calls from >= diploid organisms.
 Default:
 `2`

 > Modifies GATK UnifiedGenotyper or HaplotypeCaller parameter: `--sample-ploidy`